datahub-project/datahub/docs/features/feature-guides/compliance-forms/create-a-form.md

 **What is the difference between Completion and Verification Forms?**

 Both form types are a way to configure a set of optional and/or required questions for DataHub users to complete.
-When using Verification Forms, users will be presented with a final verification step once all required questions have been completed; you can think of this as a final acknowledgement of the accuracy of information submitted.
+When using Verification Forms, users will be presented with a final verification step once all required questions have been completed; you can think of this as a final acknowledgment of the accuracy of information submitted.

 **Can I assign multiple Forms to a single asset?**